pamela-project/slambench/datasets/README.md

 are also supported as __rosbag__ files:
    - TUM RGB-D SLAM dataset [https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats]

+Please note that, as rosbags contain unprocessed sensor data, processing rosbag datasets can take considerably longer than processing datasets in their primary format.

 Rosbag support requires the following ROS packages:
    - cpp_common
    - roscpp_serialization